SEPTEMBER AT CLUNY

 HIPS & BERRIES

 For the birds, it is a good year for Sorbus, Cotoneaster, Hips, & Berberis berries.
 There are many different species of rowans (Sorbus) with white, pink, red or orange berries.
-At No. 4 look to your right and you will see 3 different species of rowan with different coloured berries.There are variously shaped and coloured rose hips throughout; some will be eaten by the squirrels!
-Early in the month, the impressive stems of very bright orange or red berries coming straight out of the ground belong to various species of Arisaemas or “Cobra Lilies”.
-Wasps will feed on the seeds and distribute them in the garden.
+At No. 4 look to your right and you will see 3 different species of rowan with different coloured berries.
+There are variously shaped and coloured rose hips throughout; some will be eaten by the squirrels!
+Early in the month, the impressive stems coming straight out of the ground with very bright orange or red berries belong to various species of Arisaemas or “Cobra Lilies”.
+Wasps and mice will feed on the seeds distributing them around the garden.

 HERBACEOUS PLANTS

 Many insects love the tall, invasive late-flowering perennial Sinacalia tangutica (Chinese Groundsel) with panicles of yellow flowers.
-There is a clump near the Sequoiadendron at No 5 seen behind the sign.
+There is a clump near the Sequoiadendron at No 5, seen behind the sign.
 The white Anemone japonica is established in various areas with a particularly large clump at the very bottom of the garden.
 This plant enjoys full sun and flowers well into October.
 Another late flowering plant established throughout the garden is the elegant Japanese Kirengeshoma Palmata or Yellow Waxbells with tubular pale-yellow flowers.
 A large clump can be seen between numbers 19 & 20.
 During early September, the European Willow Gentian Gentiana asclepiadea, a clump-forming perennial with blue (or white) flowers is found throughout.
 Mainly found at the top of the garden is an unnamed yellow annual ‘Busy Lizzie’ with amazing popping seed heads.
-Look out for the late-flowering clump-forming plant growing to 60cm Chelone obliqua with pink flowers shaped like a tortoise head and loved by bees!
+Look out for the late-flowering clump-forming plant growing to 60cm Chelone obliqua with pink flowers shaped like a turtle’s head and loved by bees!
 There are clumps at the top & bottom of the garden and the bed opposite the car park.

 WILDLIFE

-Please be patient and quiet when looking for Red Squirrels.
-They can be seen on the feeders around number 5 especially in the morning but they are present throughout and are often heard scrambling around the trees or chattering aggressively.
 The garden is full of birds particularly Blackbirds, Thrushes, Robins, Greenfinches, Tits, Treecreepers, House Sparrows, Nuthatch and Siskins.
-Buzzards, Jays and Great Spotted woodpeckers are regular visitors.
+Buzzards, Ravens, Jays and Great Spotted woodpeckers are regular visitors either overhead or nearby.
 There are plenty of fungi around this year; an important natural food source for squirrels and SLUGS!
 Please let us know if you can name any of the fungi.
 Watch out for our stoat sometimes seen in the top area of the garden.
 The many toads & frogs are doing good work on the slugs!
-There are a few butterflies around particularly Speckled Woods which are one of the few butterflies increasing and expanding their range.
+There are sadly very few butterflies around.
+It has been a disastrous year for them as well as bumblebees and wasps.

 SEPTEMBER JOBS

 Weeding and mulching with our own leaf mould continues as ever.
 There is seed to collect, dry and clean.
 Early spring flowering plants are being lifted and split to be planted elsewhere or potted for sale for next year.
 In fact, there is never a dull moment!
+You may collect any fallen leaves from the paths that you find.

 Gentiana asclepiadea